Accepting negative emotions is nobody’s jam.

 - Tell yourself this isn’t permanent.
 “Like everything – feelings come & go.
 I’ve had feelings before & they have left.
 This one will too.”

-- Ask some questions: who in your childhood did the same thing?
+- Ask some questions: Who in your childhood did the same thing?
 Where did you learn this response?
 Start to investigate the reasons you are avoiding the tough emotions.

 For more strategies on facing your negative emotions, check out these articles: